MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupdigetdeviceinterfacedetaila.md

 ### -param DeviceInfoSet [in]

-A pointer to the <a href="https://msdn.microsoft.com/library/Ff541247(v=VS.85).aspx">device information set</a> that contains the interface for which to retrieve details.
+A pointer to the <a href="devinst.device_information_sets">device information set</a> that contains the interface for which to retrieve details.
 This handle is typically returned by <a href="https://msdn.microsoft.com/31bb0fc8-0fb8-4122-b9e8-5ff8fbbd903b">SetupDiGetClassDevs</a>.

 ### -param DeviceInterfaceData [in]